-Originally, rug hooking recycled fabrics to create rugs, wall hangings or other textiles to warm up rooms in early American homes.
-Rug hooking is considered an indigenous American art form.
+Originally, rug hooking recycled fabrics to create rugs, wall hangings or other textiles to warm up rooms in early American and Canadian homes.
+Rug hooking is considered an indigenous American art form–or at least North American.
 Early Euro-Americans started hooking rugs in New England in the 18th-century.

-(See quickie instructions below, and link to “how to” video by Gene Shepherd.)
+(See quickie instructions below, and link to YouTube “how to” video by Gene Shepherd.)

-And, as with really all crafts, rug hooking designs can be based on the styles at the time the craft was developed, updated for a contemporary look—or adapted for a look somewhere on a riff in between the two options.
+And, as with most crafts, rug hooking designs can be based on the styles at the time the craft was developed, updated for a contemporary look—or adapted for a look somewhere on a riff in between the two options.

 Here are some examples on a continuum from contemporary styles to more primitive styles.